intothevoid1986/ansible-openstack/README.md

 to run the application with default parameters and generate a default inventory in hosts/inventory.ini

+It will also update your local /etc/hosts file with the public ips and host names retrived from cloud, to allow you to quick reach the hosts with Ansible.

 ### Note: hosts Metadata must be prior generated and binded to the hosts (manually or by IaC tools)

 ## Help